xmione/DiscountCodeSystem/README.md

 A TCP-based server for generating and validating discount codes with persistent storage.

 📖[A Story about Angels and Demons](#angel-story) <--- Do you want to read a cool story about angels and demons?
-Click here.
+Click here to view Other related documents.
 ## Features

 - Generate unique random discount codes (7-8 characters)